SoumyaeCodes/ENHANCING-VISUAL-QUESTION-ANSWERING-MODELS/README.md

 Soumyae Tyagi - Main contributor - tyagi.so@northeastern.edu

 ## Acknowledgments
-Northeastern University
+Northeastern University,
-Kaggle for the DAQUAR dataset used in this project Microsoft for the GIT-base-COCO model
+Kaggle for the DAQUAR dataset used in this project, Microsoft for the GIT-base-COCO model, and
 Google for the Vision Transformer model

 ## Contact